top of page

 Director of Programs

 Jennifer McGinley Maskala joined the Wild Blueberry Commission of Maine in 2022 as Director of Programs.
 Born in Bangor, she holds a BS in Business Administration from Marquette University and earned her MBA with honors from the University of Maine in 2024, where she was recognized as a Most Outstanding Graduate Student and inducted into Beta Gamma Sigma and Phi Kappa Phi.
-She is currently pursuing a certificate in AI-Powered Workplace: Driving Efficiency with Generative AI to expand her expertise.
+She also completed the University of Maine’s AI-Powered Workplace: Driving Efficiency with Generative AI

-Jennifer leverages her leadership experience in healthcare, government, and national companies to guide marketing, program development, and industry initiatives, and to foster collaboration among Commission staff, board members, growers, processors, and industry partners to advance the Commission’s mission and represent the interests of Maine’s wild blueberry industry.
+certificate program to expand her expertise in communications, organizational strategy, and emerging technologies.
+Jennifer leverages her extensive leadership experience in healthcare, government, higher education, and national and international organizations to guide marketing, program development, board and industry initiatives, and stakeholder collaboration that advance the Commission’s mission and represent the interests of Maine’s wild blueberry industry.